 When does normal sadness after a breakup turn into clinical depression?
 It would be easy if there were a set number of weeks after which it was “abnormal” to feel depressed after a breakup.
 Unfortunately, it doesn’t work that way.

-Instead, try telling yourself something that you know to be true and helpful, even if you don’t feel that way right now.
+Instead, try telling yourself something that you know to be true and helpful, even if it doesn’t match the way you feel right now.
 For example, try something like this: “Lots of people enjoy my company, so I’ll probably date someone else at some point.”

 Rejection: The Most Dreaded Post-Breakup Emotion

-If these emotions are leading you to feel suicidal or to engage in dangerous behaviors, it’s time to seek professional help.
-If not, but you’re just miserable, remember that these feelings are understandable and temporary.
-Often, letting these emotions run their course is the healthiest thing we can do.
-But if they start to feel persistent, or interfere with our ability to do our jobs, go to classes, or live our lives, it’s smart to consult with a therapist.
+If these emotions are leading you to feel suicidal or to engage in dangerous behaviors (like excessive drinking), it’s time to seek professional help.
+If you’re not doing anything dangerous, but are merely miserable, remember: these feelings are understandable and temporary (more on this below).
+Often, letting these emotions run their course is the healthiest thing you can do.
+But if they start to feel persistent, or interfere with your ability to do your job, go to class, or live your life, it’s smart to consult with a therapist.

-Rejection Affects Our Thinking
+Rejection Affects Your Thinking

 Remember: Everything is Temporary – Including Emotions.

 Emotions are an important part of what is to be human – they help shape our interior lives.
 They are also temporary!
 Feelings of rejection are no exception.
 So remember that given enough time, even feelings of rejection will pass.
+Change is inevitable.

-Don’t Turn to Substances If You’re Experiencing Depression After a Breakup
+Avoid Substances If You’re Experiencing Depression After a Breakup

 Subscribe to the Manhattan Center for Cognitive-Behavioral Therapy blog!